August 24, 2018

 Your employment contract: Every worker has an employment contract, one of the most important agreements you’ll ever enter into.

-Your responsibilities to your employer: Learn about the duties you owe to your employer.
+Your responsibilities to your employer: Learn your options if your employer asks you to do something concerning.

 Your privacy rights at work: You're entitled to a certain amount of privacy on the job.

-Your employer's duty to accommodate you: Employers have a duty to remove barriers that cause workers to be negatively affected due to personal characteristics.
+The employer's duty to accommodate: Employers have a duty to remove barriers that cause workers to be negatively affected due to personal characteristics.

 If you're discriminated against at work: Under the law, your employer must not treat you unfairly because of who you are.